peterprescott/citation-graph/README.md

 ## Virtual Environment & Package Installation Management

 I have also used [Pipenv](https://pypi.org/project/pipenv/) to manage package installation within a contained virtual environment.

+<a id="conclusion"></a>
+# Some Personal Concluding Thoughts

+I'm fairly happy with how this has turned out, and I think it might be a genuinely useful tool as I begin these four years of work towards this PhD.

+[Jimmy Tidey ](https://mystudentvoices.com/scraping-google-scholar-to-write-your-phd-literature-chapter-2ea35f8f4fa1) was apparently able to scrape Google Scholar without any trouble to obtain a massive amount of citation data to graph the key authors in his field, but I found that if I tried to automate any extraction from their citation index, my program was immediately identified as a bot and my IP address briefly blocked from searching Google Scholar.
+[Further research](https://academia.stackexchange.com/questions/2567/api-eula-and-scraping-for-google-scholar) confirmed that I had apparently violated their Terms of Service.

+My method of visualizing every single text dynamically as a node (whereas, I now note, Tidey shows authors, and his graphic is static) also means that it doesn't take too much before the display is overcrowded -- just extracting all the references from Webber and Burrows' *Predictive Postcode* threatens to swamp everything else, and d3.js becomes quite slow with over a hundred nodal points shown.

+There are various directions this could be extended with more time.
+My priority would probably to write a less precise, but more general, extraction script for other journal articles saved as PDFs -- in retrospect, I should have done that before trying to fine-tune the extraction of all RWebberBurrows2018's references.

 <a id="docs"></a>
 # Documentation